Spicing Up Your Meals With Herbs and Spices

 Using the Right Tools

 When it comes to cooking with fresh herbs and spices, you definitely need a set of sharp knives on hand.
-Whether you’re using a chef’s knife or the Santoku knife for large bunches of herbs, or a straight-edged utility knife for smaller herbs, a dull knife can destroy these delicate ingredients.
-A blunt blade bruises the tender leaves, taking away the vibrant green color and flavor, plus you’ll end up with very inconsistent cuts, turning what should be a nice garnish into a pile of mush.
+Whether you’re using a chef’s knife or the Santoku knife for large bunches of herbs, or a paring knife or straight-edged utility knife for smaller herbs, a dull knife can destroy these delicate ingredients.
+Blunt blades bruise the tender leaves of herbs, taking away the vibrant green color and fresh flavor – not to mention you’ll end up with very inconsistent cuts, turning what should be a nice garnish into a pile of mush.

 You should never use a serrated blade either – the serrations will tear the herbs and cause just as much damage as a dull, straight-edged blade.
 If you’re not sure if your knives are sharp enough to handle these delicate ingredients, then check out our tips for telling the difference between a dull knife vs. a sharp knife.